apache/druid/docs/design/index.md

 4. **Realtime or batch ingestion.** Druid can ingest data either real-time (ingested data is immediately available for querying) or in batches.
-5. **Self-healing, self-balancing, easy to operate.** As an operator, to scale the cluster out or in, simply add or remove servers and the cluster will rebalance itself automatically, in the background, without any downtime.
-If any Druid servers fail, the system will automatically route around the damage until those servers can be replaced.
+5. **Self-healing, self-balancing, easy to operate.** As an operator, to scale the cluster out or in, simply add or remove servers and the cluster will rebalance itself automatically in the background without any downtime.
+If any Druid servers fail, the system automaticallys route around the damage until the failed servers are replaced.
 Druid is designed to run 24/7 with no need for planned downtimes for any reason, including configuration changes and software updates.
 6. **Cloud-native, fault-tolerant architecture that won't lose data.** Once Druid has ingested your data, a copy is